cmu-sei/threat-hunting-games/threat_hunting_games/games/v6_simple_base/README.md

 parameters.
 The training itself happens using a fixed policy for the attacker as well as the defender, so in all likelyhood will be most effective against those fixed policies upon which it was trained.
-The models are saved in the `dat` directory by default, rather than the `dump` directory..
+The models are saved in the `dat` directory by default.

 ### rl_playthrough.py